andjelx/bridgectl/README.md

 ```

 ###
 Note python 3.10 or greater is required.
-Please use the appropriate python command to run the setup script, for example instead of "python" you may need to use "python3" or "python3.11".
+Please use the appropriate python command on your machine to run the setup script, for example instead of "python" you may need to use "python3" or "python3.11".
+You can also install bridgectl in a python virtual environment.
 The BridgeCTL setup script will create a folder "bridgectl" and unzip files into this folder.
-It will also create a shortcut function so you can use the command "bridgectl".
+It will then install several pip libraries and then it will create a shortcut function so you can use the global command "bridgectl".
 Each time BridgeCTL starts, it will check for updates.

 ### Requirements
 - Python >= 3.10